 Named ranges can allow you to simplify your formula.
 You don’t have to write range reference.
 And readers can understand easily.
 It also allows you to refresh formulas automatically when data is changing.

 Figure 7.1 shows you how to define a name for range E2:E20.
 Select the range first and then right click on the range.
 Click Define Name menu and New Name Dialogue box will be prompted.
 Enter “WEIGHT” into Name field.
 Range E2:E20 will be given a name after you click on OK.

 Now click on Formulas tab and then click on Name Manager in Defined Names group to open Name Manager dialogue box, you will see that the named range (WEIGHT) that we just created.
-By clicking on the buttons such as New, Edit or Delete, you can create a new named range or manipulate already exist named range.
+By clicking on the buttons such as New, Edit, or Delete, you can create a new named range or manipulate an already exist named range.